 Triangulate House Spider – these are the most common spiders in all of North America – not just New Jersey.
 You’ll find triangulate cobweb spiders in garages and basements mostly.

 Grass Spider – these are not harmful and rarely bite unless provoked or agitated.
 Even if a grass spider did bite, it wouldn’t cause any harm anyway.

-Wolf Spider – they don’t spin webs; instead, they chase and pounce on their insect prey like the wolves that inspired their name.
+Wolf Spider – wolf spiders don’t spin webs; instead, they chase and pounce on their insect prey like the wolves that inspired their name.

-Common House Spider – these spiders prefer to build their messy webs on the interior and exterior of buildings and in sheds, stables, and barns.
+Common House Spider – house spiders prefer to build their messy webs on the interior and exterior of buildings and in sheds, stables, and barns.

 Long-bodied Cellar Spider – cellar spiders prefer to hang upside down in their webs as they wait for prey, which typically consists of other spiders and insects.

 Bold Jumping Spider – they actually do jump, and their natural habitats are grasslands, prairies, and open woodlands – including backyards.